Course Code: REL-PAC-0-GCRFCC

 Disclosure: Elizabeth Kellerman, MSN, RN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

-The target audience for this course is: entry level Nurses; in the following settings: Post-Acute Care.
+The target audience for this course is: Nurses; in the following settings: Post-Acute Care.

 Relias will be transparent in disclosing if any commercial support, sponsorship or co-providership is present prior to the learner completing the course.